 Psychoeducation and other forms of therapy have been shown to help improve outcomes for people with substance use disorders.
 People must take the tools they learned in treatment and apply them in their daily lives.
 Psychoeducation acts as the bridge to connect the skills people built during treatment with their newfound life in recovery.

 Psychoeducation means providing people with more information about their psychological, mental health, or substance use disorders.
 This information should help them understand their diagnosis better and reinforce the skills they have learned in treatment.

-Psychoeducation for people with substance use disorders often focuses on topics people can use in their daily lives to control their emotions, interact better with others, and live a healthier life.
+Psychoeducation for substance use disorders often focuses on topics people can use in their daily lives to control their emotions, interact better with others, and live healthier lives.
 They might include:

-People may also learn about the types of family conflicts and problems that can lead to substance abuse.
-Clients learn about patterns they may have seen in their own families growing up and how to prevent those patterns from repeating in their own families.
+People may also learn about family conflicts and problems leading to substance abuse.
+Clients learn patterns they may have seen in their own family members growing up and how to prevent them from repeating in their own families.

 In this type of psychoeducation, clients learn how to handle social situations related to their substance use disorder, repair damage to relationships, and how a relapse could jeopardize their employment or reputation in their workplace.

-This includes learning about the treatments a facility uses during their therapy sessions and how they apply to the outside world.
-Clients also learn what to expect in recovery, how to access services they may need after treatment, and resources to help them stay sober.
+This includes learning about the facility’s treatments during therapy sessions and how they apply to the outside world.
+Clients also know what to expect in recovery, how to access services they may need after treatment, and skills training to help them stay sober.

 Inevitably, people in recovery encounter cravings.
 How they handle these determines the success of their recovery.
 People learn about triggers for cravings, what to do when a craving hits, and what to do if they relapse.

 Many people with substance use disorders have learned to associate substance use with having a good time or relaxing.
 In this type of psychotherapy, clients learn new ways to use their free time and how to separate having fun from using substances.
 Overall benefitting the healing process.